KevinChngJY/IntelligentReservationSystem/README.md

 #### Rules Engine

 Rules and its attribute classes are contained in **ira.py**.
+Two classes that may be used are:
-> `Agent` class handles all interactions with rules.
+1.  `Agent` class that handles all interactions with rules.
-> `HouseKeeping` class handles maintenance of resources (e.g. database entries)
+2.  `HouseKeeping` class that handles maintenance of resources (e.g. database entries)

 Configuration file **config.ini** has link to database (and its tables) as well as rules builder.
-It may be modified to:
+As a text file, It may be modified to:
 1. Configure custom rules or rules order, and
 2. Path to link to different database.